tobyhodges/fair-research-software/episodes/00-introduction.md

 researchers with the tools and knowledge to feel confident when writing good quality and sustainable software to support their research.
 Typically, we think of such software as being **FAIR**.

-## FAIR software

-FAIR stands for Findable, Accessible, Interoperable, and Reusable and comprises a set of principles designed to increase the visibility and usefulness of your research to others.
-The FAIR data principles [ref] are widely known and applied today.
-Similar FAIR principles [ref] have now been defined for software too.
-In general, they mean:

-* **Findable** - software and its associated metadata must be easy to discover by humans and machines alike.
-* **Accessible** - in order to reuse software, software and its metadata must be retrievable.
-* **Interoperable** - when interacting with other software it must be done by exchanging data and/or metadata through standardised protocols and application programming interfaces (APIs).
-* **Reusable** - software should be usable (can be executed) and reusable (can be understood, modified, built upon, or incorporated into other software).

-Each of the above principles can be achieved by a number of practices listed below.
-This is not exact science, and by all means the list below is not exhaustive, but any of the practices that you employ to your research software methodology will bring you closer to the gold standard of a fully reproducible research.
-(Also check out the following ["10 easy things to make your research software FAIR"](https://librarycarpentry.org/Top-10-FAIR/files/poster_10things_FAIRsoftware.pdf
-).)

-* Findable
-  * Create a description of your software
-  * Place your software in a software repository (and ideally register it in a software registry)
-  * Use a unique and persistent identifier for your software (also useful for citations)
-* Accessible
-  * Make sure people can download your software
-* Interoperable
-  * Explain the functionality of your software
-  * Use standard formats for inputs and outputs
-  * Communicate with other software via standard protocols and APIs
-* Reusable
-  * Document your software (including its functionality, and how to install and run it)
-  * Follow best practices for software development (including coding conventions, code readability and verifying its correctness)
-  * Give a licence to your software clearly stating how it can be reused
-  * State how to cite your software

-We are going to explore the above practices on an example software project we will be working on as part of this course.

-## Software and data used in this course
-TODO

 ## Acknowledgements and references
 The content of this episode borrows from or references the following work, which we also recommend for further reading: